 The Community Servings Teaching Kitchen offers a 12-week food service job-training program, focused on those with barriers to employment.
 Trainees learn basic cooking skills, life skills, food sanitation and receive job placement support.
 Most importantly, trainees build their self-confidence as they work alongside our staff to help us prepare and deliver meals to the critically ill, giving their job-training experience purpose, and connecting them to the communities in which they live.
 This year our Teaching Kitchen program will serve 40 trainees.

-As one of the largest volunteer programs in the area, Community Servings welcomes 1,500 volunteers per month to work in our kitchen, deliver meals, and help with our fundraising efforts.
-Together, these supporters donate over 3,500 hours of free labor each month to care for our sick clients - the equivalent of 20 full time employees.
+As one of the largest volunteer programs in the area, Community Servings welcomes an average of 900 volunteers per month to work in our kitchen, deliver meals, and help with our fundraising efforts.
+More than 55,000 volunteer hours are served each year!

 Local Foods Program